vupdivup/diffhouse/README.md

 # diffhouse

-*diffhouse* is a **git metadata extraction tool** for Python that retrieves high-quality repository information such as commit history, branches, diffs and more.
+diffhouse is a **Git metadata extraction tool** for Python designed for large-scale analysis of repositories.
+Key features are:

+- Fast access to commit data, file changes and more
+- Easy integration with `pandas` and `polars`
+- Simple-to-use Python interface

 ## Requirements

-Git 2.22 and Python 3.10 or greater required.
+Requires Git 2.22 and Python 3.10 or higher.

 <!-- home-end -->